David S. Law

 By matching our own data on the rights-related content of the world’s constitutions with quantitative indicators of actual human rights performance, we calculate numerical scores that capture the extent to which countries violate the rights pledged in their constitutions or, conversely, uphold more rights than their constitutions contain.
 These scores are then used to rank countries according to their constitutional “underperformance” or “overperformance.”
 Each country’s performance is further analyzed across three subcategories–namely, personal integrity rights, civil and political freedoms, and socioeconomic and group rights.

 The resulting performance scores reveal a number of global trends in constitutional compliance.
-On average, socioeconomic and group rights are somewhat more likely to be violated than the other two categories of rights, but the performance gap among the categories is narrowing over time.
-Moreover, a country’s performance in one category tends to be only weakly correlated with its performance in other categories.
+On average, socioeconomic and group rights are somewhat less likely to be upheld than the other two varieties of rights, but the performance gap among the categories is narrowing over time.
+Moreover, a country’s performance in one category tends to only weakly correlate with its performance in other categories.
 Relatively few countries fail egregiously to uphold either the positive or the negative rights found in their constitutions.
-Meanwhile, considerable variation exists in the degree to which specific rights are upheld in practice, ranging from the mere sixteen percent of countries that uphold women’s economic rights to the eighty-seven percent that respect their constitutional prohibitions against arbitrary arrest and detention.
+Meanwhile, considerable variation exists in the degree to which specific rights are upheld in practice, ranging from 12% compliance with torture prohibitions to 100% compliance with death penalty prohibitions.